 ♦ Sao Paulo Zoo Safari - this is an outstanding zoo, where animals are let free (no cages at all!) and you visit with your car (in your case, a friend's or even a taxi).
 However, it is located in the outskirts of the city, surrounded by very poor neighborhoods - don't go there by your own; get a tour ou go with local friends

 And if you want to go to the seaside, you will find beaches within 90 kilometers from the city (São Vicente and Santos).
 However, I don't reccomend these ones, as they are not beautiful or even clean.
-You'd better travel 3 hours (about 250 km) to Ilhabela, a nice island, with very good hotels (from cheap to very expensive) and a cool colonial atmosphere. almost 8 years ago
+You'd better travel 3 hours (about 250 km) to Ilhabela, a nice island, with very good hotels (from cheap to very expensive) and a cool colonial atmosphere. about 8 years ago

 I agree with others.
 If I were you, I certainly would invest a weekend at North Litoral in Sao Paulo.
 Lots of options, from calm to very intense nightlife, nice beaches, beautiful faces.
 Tip: if you decide to travel from SP to north litoral, do travel before rush hour especially on Friday afternoon, and come back by Monday morning.